imzqqq/chat/website/spec/content/client-server-api/modules/sso_login.md

 An overview of the process is as follows:

-1. The Chat client calls [`GET /login`](/client-server-api/#get_matrixclientv3login) to find the supported login types, and the homeserver includes a flow with `"type": "m.login.sso"` in the response.
+1. The Matrix client calls [`GET /login`](/client-server-api/#get_matrixclientv3login) to find the supported login types, and the homeserver includes a flow with `"type": "m.login.sso"` in the response.
-2. To initiate the `m.login.sso` login type, the Chat client instructs the user's browser to navigate to the [`/login/sso/redirect`](/client-server-api/#get_matrixclientv3loginssoredirect) endpoint on the user's homeserver.
+2. To initiate the `m.login.sso` login type, the Matrix client instructs the user's browser to navigate to the [`/login/sso/redirect`](/client-server-api/#get_matrixclientv3loginssoredirect) endpoint on the user's homeserver.
     Note that this may be the IdP-dependent version of the endpoint if the